H-Yahya2214/Financial-QA/README.md

-# Financial Question Answering System
+# Financial Question Answering Chatbot

 A comprehensive NLP pipeline for processing and analyzing financial question-answer pairs from the FIQA dataset.
 This project includes text cleaning, normalization, visualization, and prepares data for financial question answering tasks.